-An advanced form of nanoemulsion drug delivery is the development of a Self-Nanoemulsifying drug delivery system, which has to cope with the limitations and certain stability issues like "Ostwald ripening" associated with the nanoemulsion system.37 These systems are a mixture of oil, drug, surfactant, and cosurfactant.
-These anhydrous preconcentrates of nanoemulsion turns into a nanoemulsion when they come in contact with the aqueous phase.38 A study carried out by Mohamed et al39 reveals the development of a self-nano emulsifying drug delivery system loaded with Meloxicam for transdermal application for managing arthritic pain, this formulation has shown droplet size of about 14.41±2.50nm to 25.58±2.33nm (ultra-fine) with a higher release rate and 11.89 folds increase in drug permeation compared to control.
+An advanced form of nanoemulsion drug delivery is the development of a Self-Nanoemulsifying drug delivery system, which has to cope with the limitations and certain stability issues like "Ostwald ripening" associated with the nanoemulsion system.
+These systems are a mixture of oil, drug, surfactant, and cosurfactant.
+These anhydrous preconcentrates of nanoemulsion turns into a nanoemulsion when they come in contact with the aqueous phase.
+A study carried out by Badran et al reveals the development of a self-nano emulsifying drug delivery system loaded with Meloxicam for transdermal application for managing arthritic pain, this formulation has shown droplet size of about 14.41 ± 2.50 nm to 25.58 ± 2.33 nm (ultra-fine) with a higher release rate and 11.89 folds increase in drug permeation compared to control.
 Nanoemulsion can be a promising carrier system for the delivery of herbal and animal-origin drugs through the skin.
-A recent study conducted by Mitra et al32 was based on the development of Bee venom nanoemulsion which was evaluated for its penetration and activity to modulate serum levels of endothelin-1 (which is a pro-inflammatory factor that participates in RA pathogenesis) in Collagen-induced rheumatoid arthritis model and found to have good skin permeation and showed a decrease in serum level of endothelin-1, because of anti-oxidant, anti-inflammatory and immunomodulatory effect of bee venom.
-Loading Herbal drug extract in nanoemulsion is also found to be beneficial, Rajeshwar et al,40 to reduce the dose of ginger extract, a potent antiinflammatory agent and to promote its drug delivery through the skin, incorporated ginger extract into a nanoemulsion and formulated as nanoemulgel which has improved transdermal absorption of the ginger extract.40
+A recent study conducted by Abbasifard et al was based on the development of bee venom nanoemulsion which was evaluated for its penetration and activity to modulate serum levels of endothelin-1 (which is a proinflammatory factor that participates in RA pathogenesis) in collagen-induced RA model and found to have good skin permeation and showed a decrease in serum level of endothelin-1, because of anti-oxidant, anti-inflammatory and immunomodulatory effect of bee venom.
+Loading herbal drug extract in nanoemulsion is also found to be beneficial, Chandra et al,40 to reduce the dose of ginger extract, a potent anti-inflammatory agent and to promote its drug delivery through the skin, incorporated ginger extract into a nanoemulsion and formulated as nanoemulgel which has improved transdermal absorption of the ginger extract.40 a self-closed structure having an aqueous core are called liposomes.41 They can encapsulate both hydrophilic and lipophilic molecules.
+Composed of phospholipids, cholesterol, and stabilizer and classified as unilamellar to multilamellar vesicles depending on their internal structure.42 They can serve as ideal carriers for most of the anti-rheumatic drugs because of their ability to show site-specific action, limiting the systemic exposure with low side effects.
+Bilayer structure can show fusion with the cell membrane, releasing liposomal contents.44 The phospholipids used can also act to increase the penetration through the skin, as it has a similar lipidic composition to that of the skin.
+They can also serve as a reservoir in the stratum corneum layer producing sustained-release action.
+Puglia et al investigated in vivo drug release profile of indomethacin-loaded liposomes composed of dipalmitoyl-L-phosphatidylcholine and cholesterol, and found a more prolonged anti-inflammatory effect was observed with liposomal gel as compared to the gel without liposomes.
+This sustained action was probably because of the interaction of lipid vesicles and lipid in the stratum corneum, producing a depot.
+One of the studies, investigated to enhance the transdermal RA therapy by Shen et al46 prepared a carbomer gel incorporated with methotrexate loaded thermal responsible flexible liposomes which have shown rapid drug release under thermal conditions and increased skin permeation as compared to free methotrexate.
+One of the studies held by Sharma et al revealed the enhanced half-life of a drug with a significant reduction in inflammation and 1.5 folds increase in analgesic effect when studied on complete Freund's adjuvant-induced RA rat model, with aceclofenac cocrystal complexed with lysine and incorporated into liposomes and formulated as a gel when compared to marketed gel.